Beach House: Live performances

+In 2007, while on tour in support of their self-titled debut studio album, Scally expressed their enjoyment performing live, but found it more challenging as they felt it was difficult to perform the same exact songs each night, as well as driving all day and motivating themselves to feel any excitement.
 The band has toured extensively worldwide.
 Of touring, Legrand stated: "[W]e love touring.
 That's when you get to get into a rhythm, playing every night.
 It can be really fun.
 And I think you learn where you want to go with your music."

 Beach House is famous for its visual-heavy live shows that elevate their sound to a new level.
 Scally believes that playing live music is the best way to connect with fans.
 The band's innovation in tour décor began with lightboxes with disco balls in them that Scally and Legrand made for their first tour.

 In March 2009, the band was featured at the SXSW festival in Austin, Texas.
 In April 2010, the band performed at the Coachella Festival in Indio, California.
 In June 2010, the band surmounted "technical difficulties due to too much MDMA" while playing a set on The Park Stage at Glastonbury.
 In August 2010, the band joined Vampire Weekend on tour as one of their two opening acts, the other being the Dum Dum Girls.
 In October 2010, Beach House played at the Austin City Limits Music Festival.
 On December 20, 2010, the band performed on Conan.

 The band was chosen by Animal Collective to perform at the All Tomorrow's Parties festival they curated in May 2011, and also by Portishead to perform at the ATP I'll Be Your Mirror festival that they curated in July 2011 at London's Alexandra Palace.
 On May 29, 2011, the band played at the Sasquatch!
 Music Festival.
 On July 31, 2011, the band played at the Fuji Rock music festival in Niigata, Japan.
 On October 16, 2011, the band played at the Treasure Island Music Festival.
 On May 18, 2012, they appeared on the Late Show with David Letterman and on Sunday, July 15, 2012, they performed the closing set on the Red Stage during the Pitchfork Music Festival.
 In May 2012, the band appeared on Later... with Jools Holland playing "Myth" and "Lazuli" from their 2012 album, Bloom.